Michaela000/EPICHAD/project/data_analyses.md

   - Create new topomaps with vmax/vmin
   - Create for loop for all subjects

+### Code

+import pandas as pd

+print("Hi!
+This is a cell.
+Click on it and press the ▶ button above to run it")

 ### Outcomes

 - Topomap outcomes for vmax and vmin: Adults: Delta 0.7-0.9; Theta 0.0-0.2; Alpha/Beta/Gamma 0.0-0.1 and Children: Delta 0.5-0.9; Theta 0.0-0.2; Alpha/Beta/Gamma 0.0-0.1